What is Texas Corporation Foreign Qualification

 transact business in the state of Texas revoked by the Texas Secretary of State.

-Penalties may accrue if you fail to file any Texas Corporation Annual Report to the Texas Secretary of State by the due date.
+Penalties may accrue if you fail to file any Texas Foreign Corporation Annual Report to the Texas Secretary of State by the due date.

 |